JuanIrache/gopro-telemetry/readme.md

 ## Available data

-Depending on the camera, model, settings and accessories, these are some og the available data:
+Depending on the camera, model, settings and accessories, these are some of the available data:

 - GPS location
 - GPS speed